 Buying out Local brands Brands

 In order to penetrate the Chinese market, L’Oréal adopted the concept of standardization, by the introduction of Yue-Sai in 1992.
 The product was initially owned by Yue Sai Kan and was specifically targeted towards Asian women.
-To meet the beauty and skin care needs amongst Asian women, L’Oréal identified Yue Sai as a potential brand that was designed for the Asian market, consequently L’Oréal purchased Yue Sai.
+To meet the beauty and skincare needs amongst Asian women, L’Oréal identified Yue Sai as a potential brand that was designed for the Asian market, consequently, L’Oréal purchased Yue Sai.

 The acquisition was in line with the firm’s mission, being “beauty for all”.
-The group later acquired another Chinese brand known as Mininurse, developing a strong market position in China through acquisition and licensing of national brands.
+The group later acquired another Chinese brand known as Mininurse, developing a strong market position in China through the acquisition and licensing of national brands.

 After acquiring Yue Sai, L’Oréal undertook a complete product improvement and development in an effort to ensure that the product aligns with the Chinese skin consumer needs.
 This move led to the introduction of the Vital Essential line in 2007.
-The product was developed using ganoderma mushroom extracts.
+The product was developed using Ganoderma mushroom extracts.
 In China, this mushroom is considered to have medicinal value and such a move illustrates the firm’s commitment to align its products to the Chinese culture.

 Market Targetting, segmentation, and strategic positionning

-The younger Chinese generation is more receptive of beauty and cosmetic products as compared to the older generation as is evidenced by the increase in consumer spending.
+The younger Chinese generation is more receptive to beauty and cosmetic products as compared to the older generation as is evidenced by the increase in consumer spending.
 Consumption of beauty and cosmetic products has increased significantly among young male and female consumers.
 It is estimated that the Chinese cosmetics and beauty market is growing at a rate of 13% annually and it is estimated that the country will continue growing at a rate of 10%.

 L’oreal communication in China

-he main marketing communication methods included advertising and public relations.
+The main marketing communication methods included advertising and public relations.
 In its advertising process, the firm has adopted the press and television as the main marketing communication channels.
 In a bid to reposition Yue Sai on the Chinese market, L’Oréal allocated a substantial number of its funds in its marketing communication budget.

 In its effort to create awareness through public relations, L’Oréal contracted renowned Chinese personalities and celebrities to endorse its products.
 Some of the major personalities included singers, athletes, actors, and actresses.
 80% of the firm’s marketing communication efforts were focused on skincare products and 20% on makeup.
-The firm had not adopted effective public relations’ channel as it had not adopted new media platforms especially Weibo, which is a very famous social media platform commonly used in China.
+The firm had not adopted an effective public relations channel as it had not adopted new media platforms especially Weibo, which is a very famous social media platform commonly used in China.

 Targeting the Younger Chinese Cosmetics Consumers

 The Chinese cosmetics market is changing at a quick rate and the young consumers, whose choices are drastically different from those of the previous generation, are becoming the driving force of this market.
 Young Chinese women wear make-up and eagerly track the latest trends.
-In recent years, L’Oréal China started targeting a younger audience by implementing a series of marketing campaigns directly aimed towards them.
+In recent years, L’Oréal China started targeting a younger audience by implementing a series of marketing campaigns directly aimed at them.